 Traditions around the world

 One more thing, and this is a great one!
-Christmas makes you want to feel all warm and cozy and what better way to achieve than with a stew?
-France includes beef stew with their for Christmas dinner but they are not the only ones.
+Christmas makes you want to feel all warm and cozy, and what better way to achieve that than with a stew?
+The French often includes beef stew with their Christmas dinner, but they are not the only ones.
 Head over to the great continent of Africa and you’ll find that a hearty African beef stew, is a staple for Christmas in many West African countries like Cameroon, Nigeria and Ghana.

 African beef stew is made with loads of tomatoes, spices and lots of oil to cut down the acidity of the tomatoes.
 You can use different cuts of beef (about 1 -2 lbs) and a scotch bonnet pepper is optional.
 Different countries have different interpretations with some using nuts, yams and even seafood along with the beef.
 It’s usually served with rice.
 Find your recipe and try it.